Skip to content

 Small Batches

-Every garment is made in small batches — sometimes just a handful of pieces in a single run.
+Every garment is made in small batches.
 When something sells out, it may not come back.
 That's not scarcity marketing.
 That's what it looks like when you refuse to make more than the earth can hold.

 05